 COVID-19: Support for whenua businesses

-Supporting you through the COVID-19 response is a priority for Te Puni Kōkiri.
-We will be providing you with updates as new information comes to hand, and as we understand how we can best support your needs moving forward.
+We will provide you with updates as new information comes to hand, and as we understand how we can best support your needs moving forward.

 Whenua Māori – responding to COVID-19 impacts

 We have commissioned three reports to support whenua-based businesses with their planning and decision making about the future.
 These reports examine the current and anticipated impacts of COVID-19 on the Māori economy, and the risks and opportunities ahead for Māori land-based sectors and others.

 The Whenua Māori Programme will support the sustainable development of whenua Māori, increase the knowledge and skills of Māori landowners, generate wealth and strengthen the connection between Māori and their whenua.

 The Programme is co-led by Te Puni Kōkiri and the Ministry of Justice.
 It recognises that Māori freehold landowners face a complex regulatory environment and have difficultly accessing information and resources about Māori freehold land.

 - enabling on-the-ground support for Māori landowners in key regions